Ready, set, retire — 8 deadlines you need to know

 Age 65

 This is the age at which most Americans are eligible for Medicare, the federal government's retirement health insurance program that covers much of the cost of physician and hospital care and other health services.
-But Medicare comes in several segments — parts A, B, C and D — and the rules for signing up and receiving benefits through each one can be complex.
-Getting started with Medicare on the Medicare.gov site provides basic information about the program, with links to details about premium costs, enrollment deadlines and other important things to know.
-Age 65 is also when you need to consider purchasing a private Medigap insurance policy to help with copayments and deductibles not covered by Medicare.
+But Medicare has different components — parts A, B, C and D — and the rules for signing up and receiving benefits through each one can be complex.
+When you enroll in Medicare, you also need to consider purchasing Medicare Supplement Insurance (Medigap) to help with copayments and deductibles not covered by Medicare.
+Get started with Medicare on the Medicare.gov site, which provides basic information about the program, with links to details about premium costs, enrollment deadlines and other important things to know.

 Age 66-67

-Your full retirement age for Social Security is the age at which you become eligible for full or unreduced retirement benefits.
+Your full retirement age (FRA) for Social Security is the age at which you become eligible for full or unreduced Social Security benefits, and it depends on the year you were born.
 If you were born between 1943 and 1954, your full retirement age is 66.
 If you were born between 1955 and 1959, your full retirement age is 66 plus two months for each year after 1954.
 For example, if you were born in 1956, your full retirement age is 66 and four months.
-If you were born in 1960 or later, your retirement age is 67.
-If you were born in January 1, use the previous year to determine your full retirement age.
+If you were born in 1960 or later, your full retirement age is 67.
+If you were born on January 1, use the previous year to determine your full retirement age.

 Age to receive full Social Security benefits